 variety of species of flora and fauna and positive changes in

-management practices have encouraged new species into the park.
-The
+management practices in recent decades have encouraged new species

-this area has become more diverse year on year since its
+this area has become more diverse year on year since its creation;

-of special delight to visitors is the sight of
+of special delight to visitors is the sight of colourful

-butterflies feeding off the native wildflowers in the meadow.
+butterflies feeding off the native wildflowers which grow in the

-Trees, shrub beds and herbaceous plantings provide rich habitats for song birds including robins, dunnocks and tits.
-Look out for small groups of Long Tailed Tits that hop around from tree to tree looking for insects and nesting materials.
-Sadly, over feeding of aggressive feral pigeons and squirrels threatens the native song birds as they are not able to compete with these pests.
+Trees, shrub beds and herbaceous plantings provide rich habitats for many song birds including, among others, robins, dunnocks and tits.
+Look out for small groups of long tailed tits that hop around from tree to tree looking for insects and nesting materials.
+Sadly, the over feeding of aggressive feral pigeons and squirrels threatens the native song birds as they are unable to compete with these pests.

 Goose Duckling: The Serpentine attracts a large number of wildfowl, many of which are winter visitors to the park.
-Look out for the exotic looking great crested grebes and their spectacular mating rituals.
-The lake also attracts a large number of insects that provides a perfect feeding ground for bats.
-The best place to view bats is on Dell bridge around dusk and also close to Serpentine Bridge.
+Look out for the exotic looking great crested grebes and observe their spectacular mating rituals.
+The lake also attracts a large number of insects and that provides a perfect feeding ground for bats.
+A prime example of the food chain on which all living creatures rely.....
+The best places to view bats are on Dell bridge around dusk and also close to Serpentine Bridge.

 Look out for other exotic and unusual visitors to Hyde Park.
 Recent sightings have included a black swan, a buzzard and egyptian geese.

-located at the western end of the Sports Field at the junction
+at the western end of the Sports Field at the junction between West

-between West Carriage Drive and South Carriage Drive.
-There
+Carriage Drive and South Carriage Drive.
+There are 6 high

-are 6 high quality tennis courts, a well-maintained 6 rink lawn
+quality tennis courts, a well-maintained 6 rink lawn bowling green

-bowling green and a 9 hole putting green, a cafe and changing
+and a 9 hole putting green, a cafe and changing facilities.

 Tennis: There are 6 high-quality tennis facilities, accredited by the Lawn Tennis Association, at the Hyde Park Tennis and Sports Centre.
-People are encouraged to turn up and play while for regular players, a range of membership options are available.
-Coaching courses are run for children and for adults.
+Holidaymakers to London are encouraged to simply turn up and play while for regular players, a range of membership options are available.
+Coaching courses are run for children and for adults alike.
 Tournaments are organised and teams can also play in local tennis leagues.

 Lawn Bowls: The Hyde Park Tennis and Sports Centre has a well-maintained 6 rink flat green bowling green.
 The bowling green (or an individual rink) is available from May-October (weather dependent) to individuals, families, groups of friends or established clubs to hire on request and can be pre-booked.
 Bowls of all sizes are available for hire.